 2.3 Cultural policy objectives

-Cultural policy objectives are based on the principles of political and cultural democracy.
-Reference to human rights and pluralist democracy is a common fixture of all regulation and policies.
-Priority is accorded to cultural participation and creativity that are explicitly enshrined in this rationale as well as to the protection and promotion of a tolerant European culture, open to the world, intrinsically diverse and respectful of the minorities that contribute to global cultural development.
+All the objectives underpinning cultural policy are based on the principles of political democracy and cultural democracy.
+References to human rights and pluralist democracy are a constant guiding thread running through all the regulatory provisions.
+Cultural practices, creations and actions which explicitly fit within this approach are given priority.
+All the actions conducted likewise fit within the framework of the defence and promotion of a European culture that is tolerant, open to the world, intrinsically diverse and respectful of the minorities which contribute to global cultural development.

-Belgium and its Communities have always played an active role within the Council of Europe to such an extent that many of the cultural policies developed in Belgium have closely followed the orientations given by the Council of Europe.
+Belgium and its Communities have always played a very active role within the Council of Europe.
+Several cultural policy thrusts fit within the parameters set by the Council of Europe.

 Art and cultural heritage are two main branches in the area of culture.
 Whilst literature is a part of culture, libraries and the promotion of reading, cinemas, radio and television and press assistance fall within the area of the media.

 Promotional work is mainly affected by way of subsidies.
 Further possibilities are holding events (exhibitions, competitions, and readings), effecting or brokering cooperation or the purchase of artwork.
 A particular stance is taken by the Media Centre of the German-speaking Community, which carries out measures to promote reading, offers media awareness and media courses, maintains a multimedia workshop and produces television programming.